kittenlogic/unsupervised-pleasures/_posts/2020-09-17-death-cults.md

 tags: [machine learning, GPT-2, RunwayML, philosophy, ethics, apocalypse, death cults, QAnon, revolution, dominator culture, romance, will to power, pandemic]
 ---

-## A Conversation on death cults, revolution, dominator culture, and the will to power
+### a chat about death cults, revolution, dominator culture, and the will to power.

 ![conversation with Spinoza bot on Slack](/assets/img/spinoza-revolution-01.png)